 Managing client relationships is a delicate process.
 With client requests varying greatly between quarterly check-ins and daily updates, it’s best to keep this role in house, with a team member fully committed to client needs.
 A strong account manager knows your organization and industry inside and out, they know how to communicate with clients and the staff that serve them, and they can manage multiple requests at once with ease and grace.
 Additionally, they have a vested interest in the success of both clients and the organization.
 One can’t prosper without the other.

 A smaller marketing team does not mean you can’t have big results.
 How is your internal marketing team weathering this storm or even thriving?
-Share in the comments below or text Big Buzz CEO Wendy O’Donovan Phillips at 303-284-4414.
+Share in the comments below or contact Big Buzz today.